-Day Care, Center.
-Is normally in a facility used only for providing day care nursery or pre-kindergarten services, and is limited in number over twelve (12) by the square footage of useable space available.
-The ratio is presently thirty-five (35) square feet per child indoors and fifty (50) square feet per child outdoors.

 Density.
 The number of families, individuals, dwelling units, or housing structures per unit of land.

 Development.
 The carrying out of any surface or structure construction, reconstruction or alteration of land use or intensity of use.
+Exception in reference to Chapter 3.06 the term shall also include any man-made change to improved or unimproved real estate, including but not limited to, buildings or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations located within the area of special flood hazard.

 Distillation.
 A process used to separate the substances composing a mixture.
 It involves a change of state, as of liquid to gas, and subsequent condensation.